The importance of financial forecasting

 Better forecasting = better financial outcomes

-Robust financial forecasting practices often result in improved financial outcomes, enhanced cash flow stability, and increased access to credit and investments while also helping grow your business.
+Robust financial forecasting practices often result in improved financial outcomes, better understanding of future revenue streams and enhanced cash flow stability.

 Having a forecast in place enables business unit heads to strategize spending more effectively for their teams.
-Procurement and supply chain teams can effectively plan for capacity, manufacturing, and distribution.
+Procurement and supply chain teams can effectively plan for capacity and business owners can keep the desired workforce in place.
 Sales professionals can benchmark metrics and set realistic sales targets through deep analysis of actual financial performance.

 Forecasting acts as a crucial gauge for assessing the overall well-being of your business.
-As the fiscal year plays out, a platform with built-in forecasting measurement can assess the effectiveness of existing revenue-generating strategies across different business units, provide context for current performance, assess the market's impact (like inflation or interest rates) on your financials, and pinpoint areas of disconnection for your finance team and business units heads to adjust.
-For example:
+As the fiscal year plays out, a platform with built-in forecasting measurement like Phocas Budgets and Forecast can assess the effectiveness of existing revenue-generating strategies across different business units, assess the market's impact (like inflation or interest rates) on your financials, and pinpoint areas of disconnection for your finance team and business units heads to adjust.

 The terms forecasting and budgeting are frequently used interchangeably, yet they represent distinct processes with different objectives.
 Forecasting initiates the broader budgeting process by leveraging known data to model different scenarios.

-A business planning and analytics platform allows your finance team and business unit heads to create connected budgets, allowing your team to enhance their decision-making, whether it be inventory purchases to when is the right time to recruitment new people.
+A financial planning and analytics platform (FP&A) like Phocas allows your finance team and business unit heads to create connected budgets, enhance their decision-making, whether it be inventory purchases to when is the right time to recruit new people.
 Forecasting ensures that decisions are grounded in accurate historical data and detailed financial projections.

 Integral to financial forecasting is the exploration of strategies to deal with unexpected circumstances.
 So when sudden changes do occur you can address them faster because the finance team can spot short term changes while also keeping an eye on the bigger business picture.

 These changes have not gone unnoticed by finance teams.
-In a recent FSN survey, finance professionals identified forecasting as a top investment priority for the next decade.
-This recognizes both the growing importance of financial forecasting and the fact that current processes aren’t meeting business needs.
+In a recent chartered accountant survey, finance professionals identified forecasting and cashflow forecasting as a tasks that are difficult to complete but something they want to do more regularly.
+This recognizes both the growing importance of financial forecasting and that current processes aren’t meeting business needs.

 Improving collaboration